 The importance of good attendance and punctuality cannot be overemphasised.
 Family life is very important, but education is vital to ensure children have the chance to achieve their potential in life, for their future.
 Children only get one education; every day missed by choice, is missed knowing there is a potential impact on their education and future.
-King Edward Primary School celebrates and rewards good attendance through class and individual awards.
+King Edward Primary School celebrates and rewards good attendance through individual awards and Dojo points.

 Parents/carers should also ensure that their children arrive on time each day.
 Children arriving late to school can miss important instructions and they disrupt the work of the teacher and other pupils in the class.
 Children who are persistently late will be reported to Mrs Berni Miller (Care, Guidance and Support Leader).

 If your child is absent through illness or for any other reason, parents/carers will have to report the absence before 9.30am by leaving a message on the absence phone line (0191 814 1455).
 Any absences not accounted for in this way must be identified as an unauthorised absence on your child’s record.

 If your child is absent due to sickness and diarrhoea, please keep them off school for 48 hours from the time of their last episode.
 This is to prevent the spread of illness among other children and is in line with NHS guidelines.
 If you are unsure if it is suitable for your child to be in school during or after an infectious illness (e.g. chicken pox, slapped cheek), please call the school office (0191 814 1455) who will be able to offer advice.

 Holidays During the School Term